sufkes/redcap_tools/README.md

   - code_name: <code name of second project, defined in user's api_keys.yml file>
      ...
 ```
-An example configuration file for a package containing data from two projects is given in `dataPackageExample.yml`.
 The settings are defined as follows:
 * `file_split_type` - Determines how data will be separated into separate files.
 Can be set to `none`, `projects`, or `chunks`.
   * `none` - A single file is generated, containing data from all projects.
   * `projects` - The data from each project is saved to a separate file.